GlareDB/glaredb.github.io/integrations/hyperquery.md

 [GlareDB Cloud] features fully-managed instances of GlareDB, enabling you to access your data in notebooks, dashboards and applications.
 [You can sign up here.]
-If you're a new user,a deployment is automatically created for you.
+If you're a new user, a deployment is automatically created for you.
 To get connection details for the deployment, click the **Connect** button then select the **Python** tab.
 This will provide a connection URI that you can use when connecting via the Python library.